IanSaunders/ultradaemon/docs/index.md

 Form the steep hill there is a quick downhill section, my favorite, it was during this downhill section that I overtook our hill runner - guess I was right about going out too hard!
 Shortly after the downhill the trail ascends once more.
 I decided to err on the side of caution and walk the steeper bits of the slope.
 Low-and-behold, the hill-runner overtook me - they were running the hills again!
 After hitting the flats I caught up and had a chat with this relentless ascender.
 Turns-out the hill-runner was Michelle Maxwell, the female winner of the 2016 Brecon Beacon race and was also the winner of the 2017 NDW50.
 She had finished the race in roughly 8 hours last year and was on a similar trajectory this year.
 I decided that if I was to stick even mildly close to Michelle I would have a decent chance of finishing around 8 hours.
 I also made the decision to be consistent and not to run any hills :)

 The rest of the first loop went pretty much according to plan, Michelle and a few other runners would pull ahead on the up-hill sections, and I would hunt them down on the downhills.
-I had a glorious descent after the final major uphill section and was bang on target.
+I had a glorious descent after the final major uphill section, Pen Y Fan, and was bang on target.

 1st Loop completed in 3:45.